-Assistant Professor of Psychology, Department of Psychology, Islamic Azad University, Sari Branch, Sari, Iran
+Department of Psychology, Islamic Azad University, Sari Branch, Sari, Iran

 Method: In a quasi-experimental design, 30 HIV positive patients referred to Imam Khomeini Hospital for treatment were randomly selected, and then, they were randomly assigned into two groups of the experiment (n = 15) and control (n = 15).
 Pre-test was performed for both groups before intervention.
-The experimental group received 12 sessions of cognitive-behavioral therapy, 1 session per week, but the control group did not receive any intervention.
+The experimental group received 12 sessions of cognitive-behavioral therapy, 1 session per week, but the control group received no intervention.
 Then, both groups completed post-test and finally, both groups completed the research questionnaires after 3 months (3 months follow-up).
 Data were collected using the General Health Questionnaire (GHQ 28) and Modanlou Adherence to Treatment Questionnaire.
 The collected data were analyzed by covariance analysis.

 Results: The results showed a significant difference between experimental and control groups in terms of adherence to treatment and general health in the pre-test, post-test and follow-up stages (P <0.05).